tanmoyio/miXed/README.md

 </tr>
 </table>

-I have done the experiment in 1xTesla T4
+I have done the experiment in `1xTesla T4`

-Training time for single precision -> 5149 seconds Training time for mixed precision -> 2163 seconds
+Training time for single precision: `5149 seconds`

+Training time for mixed precision: `2163 seconds`